-SECTION 501 - Application of net revenues.
-Net revenues from any tribal gaming activity are not to be used for any purpose other than:

-(a) to fund tribal or joint-tribal government operations or programs;

-(b) to provide for the general welfare of the Tribe and its members (including per capitas conforming to the Act at 25 U.S.C. § 2710(b)(3));

-(c) to promote the Tribe's economic development;

-- (d) to donate to charitable organizations; - (e) to help fund operations of local government agencies; or - (f) other purposes permitted under the Act.

-At least two and one-half percent (2.5%) of the net revenue from gaming shall be dedicated to the purchase of land by and in the name of the Northern Arapaho Tribe.
+- (a) Net revenues from any tribal gaming activity are not to be used for any purpose other than: - (a) To fund tribal government operations or programs; - (b) To provide for the general welfare of the Tribe and its members (including per capitas conforming to the Act at 25 U.S.C. §2710(b)(3)); - (c) To promote the Tribe's economic development; - (d) To donate to charitable organizations; - (e) To help fund operations of local government agencies; or - (f) Other purposes permitted under the Act. - (b) At least two and one-half percent (2.5%) of the net revenue from gaming shall be dedicated to the purchase of land by and in the name of the Tribe.
 Said percentage shall be calculated based on the prior year's annual net revenue and shall be paid by the gaming enterprise(s) directly into a trust account established for this purpose and managed in accordance with fiduciary principles.
 Such payment shall be made in equal monthly installments or, in the alternative, may be prepaid in one or more lump sums.

-SECTION 502 - Budgets.
-The Agency shall propose to the Council an annual operating and capital budget by October 20 of each year, and may in accordance with the budget employ staff necessary to fulfill its responsibilities, and with the approval of the Council may retain legal counsel, consultants, and other professional services, including investigative services, to assist it.
+Section 502 - Budgets.
+The Agency shall propose to the Business Council an annual operating and capital budget by October 20 of each year and may, in accordance with the budget, employ staff necessary to fulfill its responsibilities; and with the approval of the Business Council may retain legal counsel, consultants and other professional services, including investigative services, to assist it.
 Such expenses of the Agency shall be assessed against the gaming operation.
-The Council shall approve, or modify and approve, the Agency's budget by December 31 of each year.
-The Council shall provide such funding for the Agency as is reasonably necessary for the fulfillment of the Agency's obligations under this Code.
+The Business Council shall approve, or modify and approve, the Agency's budget by December 31 of each year.
+The Business Council shall provide such funding for the Agency as is reasonably necessary for the fulfillment of the Agency's obligations under this Code.

-SECTION 503 - Audits.
-All gaming authorized under this Code

-shall be audited by an independent certified public accountant, at least annually, as required under 25 CFR § 522.4(b)(3), and copies of the annual audit shall be provided to the Council and the Commission.
-All gaming-related contracts that result in purchase of supplies, services, or concessions for \$25,000 in any year (except contracts for professional legal or accounting services) shall be specifically included within the scope of such audit.
-The Agency or Council may call for special audits at any time.
+Section 503 - Audits.
+All gaming authorized under this Code shall be audited by an independent certified public accountant, at least annually, as required under 25 CFR §522.4(b)(3), and copies of the annual audit shall be provided to the Business Council, Agency and the Commission.
+All gaming-related contracts that result in purchase of supplies, services or concessions for Twenty-Five Thousand Dollars (\$25,000) in any year (except contracts for professional legal or accounting services) shall be specifically included within the scope of such audit.
+The Agency or Business Council may call for special audits at any time.

-SECTION 504 - Financial management.
-Unless otherwise specifically approved in writing by the Council, all financial matters of the Agency, including, without limitation, all purchase orders, payments, financial records, and payroll, shall be processed through and by the Finance Department of the Tribe in accordance with general financial procedures approved by the Council.
-Gaming enterprise management and the Council shall be governed by fiduciary or trust principles and the obligation to exercise due care and prudent business judgment, including the obligation to avoid a material breach or default of any loan agreement involving the gaming facilities or gaming assets.
+Section 504 - Financial Management.
+Unless otherwise specifically approved in writing by the Business Council, all financial matters of the Agency, including, without limitation, all purchase orders, payments, financial records and payroll, shall be processed through and by the Finance Department of the Tribe in accordance with general financial procedures approved by the Business Council.
+Gaming enterprise management and the Business Council shall be governed by fiduciary or trust principles and the obligation to exercise due care and prudent business judgment, including the obligation to avoid a material breach or default of any loan agreement involving the gaming